reactjs/react.dev/content/docs/concurrent-mode-intro.md

 There is a common theme around Concurrent Mode features. **Its mission is to help integrate the findings from the Human-Computer Interaction research into real UIs.**

-For example, research shows that displaing too many intermediate loading states when transitioning between screens makes a transition feel *slower*.
+For example, research shows that displaying too many intermediate loading states when transitioning between screens makes a transition feel *slower*.
 This is why Concurrent Mode shows new loading states on a fixed "schedule" to avoid jarring and too frequent updates.

 Similarly, we know from research that interactions like hover and text input need to be handled within a very short period of time, while clicks and page transitions can wait a little longer without feeling laggy.
 The different "priorities" that Concurrent Mode uses internally roughly correspond to the interaction categories in the human perception research.